auditOne/documentation/markdowns/Cryptocurrency.md

 Crypto makes it possible to transfer value online without the need for a middleman like a bank or payment processor, allowing value to be transferred globally, near-instantly, 24/7, for negligible fees.

-If a bank or government isn’t involved, how is crypto secure?
+**If no bank or government is involved, how is crypto secure?** <br>
 It’s secure because all transactions are vetted by a technology called a [blockchain](Blockchain.md).